Published on 19th November 2018

 With the exception of two tracks, all compositions on the album are by Jason Everett.
 Covers include Honor/Amazing Grace and Mahavishnu Orchestra fans will be enthralled by the extended interpretation of Lotus Feet, recorded by DEO at Open Space, Vashon Island, Washington.

-As 2019 approaches and thoughts turn towards the inevitable annual polls – Playing With Fire must surely be a hot favourite 😊
+As the end of the year approaches and thoughts turn towards the inevitable annual polls – Playing With Fire must surely be a hot favourite 😊

 01. The Return (4:47)

 02. Awakening (7:53)

 04. The River (7:54)